 If there is only one thing you take from the Dual Process Model of Grief it is this: it's okay to experience grief in doses.
 At times you will face your loss head-on, others you'll focus on fulfilling practical needs and life tasks, and once in a while you will need to take a break or find respite.
 This is partially why we talk so often about self-care.

 If you find all of this clear as mud, perhaps this diagram provided by Stroebe and Schut will help:

-Hmmmm . . . . yeah, that diagram didn’t really help me either.
-So, for now let’s all just toast to a grief theory that supports my love of TMZ and Game of Thrones and hope that some smart individual leaves a comment that sheds a little more light.
+Hmmmm . . . . yeah, that diagram didn't really help me either.
+So, for now let's all just toast to a grief theory that supports my love of Netflix (within reason).